lemay-ai/fizzbuzz/Assignment/readme.md

 # Task 2- MODEL DEPLOYMENT DEMONSTRATION
-Steps for Demo
+Steps for the Demo
 - Clone the repository to your local machine
 - Start Docker Desktop or Docker service in your local system
-- In the terminal/powershell navigate to the folder ./Assignment
+- In the terminal/powershell navigate to the folder /fizzbuzz/Assignment
 - Run the command  "docker-compose up -d --build --scale ml-app=3" (3 Replicas will be created for load balancing using NGINX)
 - Run the command "docker ps" to check if the containers are running
 - Connect to "http://localhost:5000" via browser or postman or curl to check if API is running fine.
 "Machine Learning Inference" response will be received if the API is running.
-- Navigate to ./Assignment/test folder
+- Navigate to the folder /fizzbuzz/Assignment/test
 - Run the cells of test.ipynb file to send a POST request to the API and receive a prediction

 # Please explain why you have chosen this model as your demonstration?